 BSAD 6873 Business Analytics 2: This course studies core statistical techniques; data retrieval, analysis and mining; and decision modeling to effectively persuade in the project-oriented world of data-driven decisions.
 Emphasis is placed on the application of analytics within project and program management.

-BSAD 6623 Leadership: This interdisciplinary course will use biography to present historical, philosophical, and contemporary theories of leadership.
+BSAD 6623 Personal Leadership: This interdisciplinary course will use biography to present historical, philosophical, and contemporary theories of leadership.
 Philosophies and skills needed for becoming effective leaders within continuously changing organizations will be presented, including an assessment of leadership tendencies.